Why use drones?

 How will we be notified about upcoming operations?

 Planned flight operations under this research effort will be posted in advance on the program’s website.

 What kinds of flights will you be doing?

-We’re focusing on three applications for drones: package delivery, emergency management, and infrastructure inspection.
+We’re focusing on three applications for drones: package delivery, post-event damage assessment, and infrastructure inspection.
 These are broad categories that can include flights at a variety of distances and altitudes, by different types of aircraft – all details that will be refined after a careful assessment of the environment, requirements of the operation, and relevant safety considerations.